Coming Soon 👀 At the beginning of April, you’ll be

 Touché, Rat.
 I loathe the Loud Speakers on their cell phones.
 Even worse are the BlueToothers….

-melangley Premium Member over 1 year ago
+melangley Premium Member about 2 years ago

 Directory Assistance throwback.
 Nicely done.